|Nutritional Guidelines (per serving)|

 As with any hot toddy, it's best to customize the accent ingredients to suit your personal taste and the liquor you pour.
 Feel free to adjust both the lemon and sugar as needed.
 Begin with just a little of each, take a sip, and stir in more if as you see fit.

-Simple syrup can be used in place of cane sugar as well.
-Begin with just a dollop because you do not want the drink to become too sweet.
+- Simple syrup can be used in place of regular granulated sugar.
+Begin with just a dab because you do not want the drink to become too sweet.
 Agave nectar and honey are also great sweeteners for any toddy.